pitabyte/Random-String-Generator-API/README.md

 # To run an app:
 $ mvn spring-boot:run

-# or navigate to 'target' folder and run .jar file
+# or from root directory navigate to 'target' folder and run .jar file
 $ cd target
 $ java -jar .\task-0.0.1-SNAPSHOT.jar